Distances and Isomorphism between Networks: Stability and Convergence of Network Invariants

-From a theoretical perspective, there still exists a gap in our understanding of this network distance $\dno$, which is structurally based on the Gromov-Hausdorff distance \cite{gromov1981structures, gromov-book} between metric spaces.
+The gms perspective enables the import of numerous tools from the setting of metric spaces to the setting of networks.
+This program was initiated by the authors of \cite{carlsson2013axiomatic,clust-net}, who showed that single linkage hierarchical clustering could be defined for \emph{directed} networks, and that a certain reformulation of the well-established \emph{Gromov-Hausdorff (GH) distance ($\dgh$)} \cite{gromov1981structures, gromov-book}-- a \emph{network distance}, denoted $\dn$--could be used to show that such a clustering method would be stable with respect to perturbations of the input data \cite{clust-um}.
+This network distance was defined between pairs of finite networks $(X,\w_X), (Y,\w_Y)$ via a combinatorial optimization problem that would search over correspondences between the points of $X$ and $Y$ as follows (see Definition \ref{defn:dno} for a formal definition as used in this work):

 Beyond its origins in metric geometry \cite{burago}, the Gromov-Hausdorff distance between metric spaces has found applications in the context of shape and data analysis \cite{dgh-sgp,dghlp-focm,dgh-props,clust-um,dgh-pers}.
 Thus one expects that an appropriate modification of the Gromov-Hausdorff distance would be a valuable tool in network analysis.
-The literature on $\dno$ listed above suggests that this is indeed the case.
-However, while $\dno$ has found successful theoretical applications, there are important foundational questions about $\dno$ that need to be answered, such as the following:

-\begin{question} What is the ``continuous limit" of a finite (discrete) network, and how does one extend $\dno$ to this setting? \end{question}

-In this paper we provide an answer to the question above.
-We view a network as a first countable topological space $X$ equipped with a continuous weight function $\w_X : X\times X \r \R$.
-This definition immediately subsumes both metric spaces and the finite networks (understood to have the discrete topology) described earlier.
-We state most of our results for \emph{compact networks}, which are networks satisfying the additional constraint that the underlying space is compact.

-Our rationale for using the term \emph{network} to refer to the object described above arises from the finite case: a $n$-point network, for $n\in \N$, is simply an $n\times n$ matrix of real numbers, which can be viewed as the adjacency matrix of a directed, weighted graph with self-loops.
-Directed, weighted graphs are of central interest in the graph theory literature, and our treatment of $\dno$ should be viewed as a non-combinatorial approach towards producing a similarity measure on such objects.

-Proceeding further with the connection to graph theory, we consider the connection between the standard notion of graph isomorphism, which we call \emph{strong isomorphism}, and the notion of being at $\dno$-distance zero.
-Interestingly enough, for two networks $(X,\w_X)$ and $(Y,\w_Y)$, strong isomorphism implies $\dno(X,Y) = 0$, but the reverse implication is not necessarily true.
-This leads to the following question:
+Following this thread, the gms viewpoint enabled the development of \emph{persistent homology} methods for directed networks \cite{dowker-asilo, dowker-jact, turner2019rips, pph, dey2020efficient} that came with stability guarantees obtained via $\dn$.
+However, the theoretical guarantees of these methods were limited by the theoretical study of $\dn$, which has to date been limited to the setting of finite networks.
+In this work, we remove this bottleneck and provide a comprehensive study of $\dn$ and the theoretical framework surrounding its applications to hierarchical clustering, persistent homology, and machine learning using (not necessarily metric) dissimilarities.